🤿 25 Best Spots for Snorkeling in Maui + Tips & Maps (2023)

 Some of the best snorkeling spots in Maui can only be reached by boat, such as the most famous site of Molokini Crater.
 Additionally, there are some specific benefits to taking a snorkel tour rather than doing it yourself.

 By booking a tour, you will have expert guidance from a local who knows the reefs better than anyone.
-This means that you’ll get to the best places based on the current conditions and have someone to direct you to the most beautiful areas.
+This means that you’ll go to the best places, which may vary based on the current conditions.
+You’ll also have a guide to direct you to the most beautiful areas.

 Most tours will also include some refreshments, snorkel equipment, and interesting information on the area.
 During the winter, you may also spot migrating whales from the boat.